Luby's: History

-Bob Luby’s father, Harry, opened his first cafeteria called the New England Dairy Lunch in 1911, after a business trip in Chicago.
-By the time Bob was 40, he became successful, with his cafeterias spreading several states, and retired to pass the business to his son.
-Bob worked many jobs in the cafeteria industry before founding Luby’s.
+Bob Luby's father, Harry, opened his first cafeteria, the New England Dairy Lunch, in 1911, after a business trip to Chicago.
+By the time Bob was 40, he had become successful, with his cafeterias spreading across several states, and retired to pass the business to his son.
+Bob worked many jobs in the cafeteria industry before founding Luby's.
 After graduating from the University of Texas, he ran cafeterias in San Francisco and Corpus Christi.
-He moved back to Texas after a satisfied customer, Georgina Wenglein and her husband convinced him.
-Bob opened his first Luby's Cafeteria in 1947, focusing on fresh food and customer service.
+He moved back to Texas after a satisfied customer, Georgina Wenglein, and her husband convinced him to do so.
+In 1947, Bob opened his first Luby's Cafeteria in the basement of a building in downtown San Antonio, focusing on fresh food and customer service.

 Luby's soon expanded outside of San Antonio to Tyler, Harlingen, El Paso, and Beaumont.

 In 1959, the original partners formed Cafeterias, Inc. Luby's continued to expand, entering other Texas cities and locations in contiguous states.
-Luby's entered Houston for the first time when it opened Romana Cafeteria in 1965.
+Luby's entered Houston for the first time when it opened the Romana Cafeteria in 1965.
 Locations opened in New Mexico in 1966 and in Oklahoma in 1980.

 In 1973, Cafeterias, Inc., became a publicly traded company.
 To honor Bob Luby, Cafeterias, Inc., was renamed Luby's Cafeterias, Inc., in 1981.
 One year later, Luby's shares were listed on the New York Stock Exchange.
 By 1987, Luby's had reached 100 locations..

-The company operated in 11 states in 1996, having over 200 restaurants at that time.
+The company operated in 11 states in 1996, with over 200 restaurants.